Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 No, until 1941.

-So he said he found, this is from Wikipedia,
+So he said he found, or this from Wikipedia,

 he found that through personal heroism and diplomatic support,